 5 Ways to Increase Product Value

-Increasing product value doesn't have to be difficult, but it takes some critical thinking and understanding what makes a good customer experience.
-Here are the 5 best ways to increase your products value with minor tinkering to your strategy.
+Increasing product value doesn't have to be difficult, but it takes some critical thinking and understanding of what makes a good customer experience.
+Here are the 5 best ways to increase your product’s value with minor tinkering to your product strategy.

 This one might seem obvious, the value of a product is the strongest driver of the value of a company.
-If you aren’t selling something that your customers need, then your customers obviously won’t be willing to pay anything, let alone a premium price.
-On the other hand, if your product relieves all of your customers’ headaches, then they’ll be willing to pay just about any amount you ask.
+If you aren’t selling something that meets your customers’ needs, then your customers obviously won’t be willing to pay anything, let alone a premium price.
+On the other hand, if your product benefits relieve all of your customers’ headaches, then they’ll be willing to pay just about any amount you ask.
 In general, the more pain points you can solve with your product, the stickier your product.
 Remember to check your ego in the process.
 A product manager or marketer's favorite feature may not be your customers.

 photo credit: guccio@文房具社